Gluten Free & AIP Gingerbread Cinnamon Rolls

-These AIP gingerbread cinnamon rolls are made with sweet potato dough and are totally grain-free!
+These gluten-free gingerbread cinnamon rolls are made with sweet potato dough and are totally grain-free and AIP!
 They’re soft, pillowy, and have the perfect flavor.

 There’s nothing quite like a cinnamon roll, especially on Christmas morning!
-Making them grain free can be a serious challenge, but this version is virtually perfect… in my opinion 😉 It’s soft, sweet, and tastes just like the real deal with some added holiday flair, while also being…
+Making them grain free can be a serious challenge, but this version is virtually perfect… in my opinion 😉 I also have a recipe for classic AIP cinnamon rolls, but as someone who loves AIP gingerbread cookies, I knew I had to marry both flavors together.

 - Japanese Sweet Potato.
 I took this idea to use Japanese sweet potato in the dough from Grazed & Enthused as I’ve been making her stromboli recipe for years.
 Guys, it just works!
 It gives the dough so much structure without adding an overpowering flavor.
 You really don’t taste it, you just taste a cinnamon roll!
 You can try other varieties of sweet potatoes, but the starchiness of the Japanese sweet potato tends to work best.
 Other varieties of sweet potatoes may make the dough too wet.